• Home

 Picture

-We know that we have received God’s love when we can love ourselves properly.
-When we can see ourselves as God sees us - and this is reflected in our thoughts, words, and actions - then we know we are plugged into and are being fed by God’s love as our primary source of love.
-A healthy acceptance of ourselves is when we can accept ourselves without strings attached.
+A healthy acceptance of ourselves is when we can love and accept ourselves without strings attached.
 It's being able to honor our feelings and needs in healthy ways without diminishing or shaming ourselves.
 It means meeting ourselves where we are at and being at peace with ourselves.
-Self-love means being rooted in a sense of belonging that is not based on achievement, merit, position, or performance.
-It means we are able to stay grounded in “God’s acceptance” and we feel safe.
+Self-love means being rooted in a sense of belonging that is based on our position and identity in Christ and not based on our achievement, merit, position, or performance.
+It means we are able to stay grounded in “God’s acceptance and love” and we feel safe.
 It means our sense of self-worth is rooted in knowing who we are "in Christ" (see Illustration 2 below).
 It's shifting out of a posture that says, "I perform FOR love" to a posture that says, "I perform FROM love".

 Self-love IS: